 This is an intense course designed for the student who is serious about acting and would like to improve her skills.
 The student will do advanced study in performing monologues and group scenes.
 She will perform material from modern and classical plays, including Shakespeare.
 She will learn to analyze scripts and develop a character, as well as explore script writing and producing.

-Prerequisite: Completion of Dramatic Arts
+Prerequisite: Completion of Dramatic Arts OR approval of the instructor.

 FINE ARTS - VISUAL